EyasuTeshome/shifttracker/job-search/peer-interview-practice/debug_practice.md

     - The interviewer starts [timer (**7 minutes**)](https://vclock.com/timer/#countdown=00:07:00&enabled=0&seconds=420&title=Peer+interviews+practice&sound=xylophone&loop=1).
     - The interviewer shares the code with a bug with the applicant and ask them for debugging it.
     - The applicant will need a couple of minutes or understanding the challenge - take your time here.
-    - **The applicant job is to apply the following the strategies from [Deal with common issues during live coding: where is that bug?](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/peer-interview-practice/debug_lesson.md).
+    - **The applicant job is to apply the following the guidelines from [Deal with common issues during live coding: where is that bug?](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/peer-interview-practice/debug_lesson.md).
+        - - ❣️❣️❣️ **IMPORTANT: the point is not to solve the challenge/answer the question but to practice how to react in case of a specific difficult situation.** ❣️❣️❣️
     - The interviewer indicates when the time is up**.
         - Do not extend the allocated time as it is important that you practice completing tasks on time, as you will need to in your real interviews.
 3. When all interviews are finished: